stahta01/cmoc/doc/cmoc-manual.markdown

 in this manual), the *writable* globals will not be between `program_start` and `program_end`.

-As of version 0.1.20, CMOC automatically displays the program start and end addresses, as well as the start and end of the writable data section, when the `--verbose` option is passed.
-In the following example, `#pragma org` and `data` have been used to position the code and data separately:

-    Notable addresses:
-      program_start             $C000
-      program_end               $DC39
-      writable_globals_start    $3800
-      writable_globals_end      $3B7A

 ### Enforcing a limit address on the end of the program

 As of version 0.1.20, CMOC accepts the `--limit=X` option.
 When it